 MHF is a small, multi-award winning charity (rooted in family values) with national reach.
 It has a singular focus to deliver 657 Muscle Dreams, that’s one life-changing experience for every muscle in the human body.
 Anchored at the heart of the charity is a unique initiative designed to allow anyone to quickly grasp, support and champion our work – learn more about the #powerof657 and how you can get involved by either fundraising for us or perhaps you might like to join our tribe as a volunteer.

-MHF is an active member of Together for Short Lives, a leading UK charity for children with life-threatening & life-limiting conditions.
-The charity is also a member of the Fundraising Regulator, Stewardship (helping the Christian community in the UK to give and to receive), the Disabled Children’s Partnership (DCP) and in October 2018, MHF became a member of the UK Genetic Disorders Partnership Network via Genetic Disorders UK (national charity working to improve the lives of individuals and families living with a genetic disorder) and Genetic Alliance UK (consisting of over 200 patients organisations working to improve the lives of patients and families affected by all types of genetic conditions).
+MHF is a member of Together for Short Lives, a leading UK charity for children with life-threatening & life-limiting conditions.
+The charity is also a member of the Fundraising Regulator, Stewardship (helping the Christian community in the UK to give and to receive), the Disabled Children’s Partnership (DCP), the UK Genetic Disorders Partnership Network via Genetic Disorders UK (national charity working to improve the lives of individuals and families living with a genetic disorder) and Genetic Alliance UK (consisting of over 200 patients organisations working to improve the lives of patients and families affected by all types of genetic conditions).